This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 Ai says

 Hi Stacey!
 I can't say whether it would work or not, as it's somebody else's recipe and it specifically calls for German chocolate cake box mix.
-I do, however, have a GF and DF brownie recipe that's delicious😉👍
+I do, however, have a gluten-free brownie recipe that's delicious😉👍

 Jenessa Olson says